technicalhat/drinktober-hugo/content/_index.md

 title: Drinktober 2019
 date: 2019-09-28T12:07:00.000+00:00
 heidi_text: 'This is Heidi.
 Heidi is a nice person who''s going sober for the month of October to raise money for charity.
-[Link to sponsorship page](https://www.gosober.org.uk/users/heidi-victoria-ireland)
+[You can sponsor her here](https://www.gosober.org.uk/users/heidi-victoria-ireland)

 '
 jonathan_text: 'Jonathan here, on the other hand, is a bit of a dick.
 So by way of